-A sparkline is tiny chart that helps present trends and variations associated with a measurement, such as average temperature or stock market activity, in a simple, lightweight, and condensed manner.
+The Xamarin.Android Sparkline control is a tiny chart that helps present trends and variations associated with a measurement, such as average temperature or stock market activity in a simple, lightweight, and condensed manner.

 There are four types of sparklines (line, column, area, and win/loss), which are used to show data trends.

 A line sparkline identifies the patterns and trends in data such as seasonal effects, large changes, and turning points over a period of time.

 A column sparkline is designed to show different values of two or more subjects.
 Vertical bars can be used to represent different values.

 An area sparkline is a line sparkline with the area between its points colored.
 This is primarily used when the magnitude of the trend is to be communicated rather than individual data values.

 A win/loss sparkline is used to show if each value is positive, negative, or zero to visualize a win/loss scenario, such as results in games.

 A marker is used to highlight a data point in line and area sparklines and make these sparklines more readable.

 The default marker color and its transparency can be customized.

 The default size of a marker can be customized to enhance readability.